-- (a) alternative management options for the coming fishing year aimed at ensuring, at a minimum, stability in the status of the stocks, including the implications of: (i) maintaining the TACs decided through the MP, (ii) reducing the TACs by [20% or anotheran appropriate percentagerange of percentages] in particular in light of indications of stock decline, and (iii) any other appropriate conservation and management actions; - (b) whether the existing MP can and should be adjusted or whether development of a new MP is required; and - (c) whether a stock assessment or other SCRS-approved method of determining TACs is needed for providing management advice in the interim.
+- (a) alternative management options for the coming fishing year aimed at ensuring, at a minimum, stability in the status of the stocks, including the implications of: (i) maintaining the TACs decided through the MP, (ii) reducing the TACs by various percentages in light of indications of stock decline, and (iii) any other appropriate conservation and management actions, potentially including various percentage increases in TACs; - (b) whether the existing MP can and should be adjusted or whether development of a new MP is required; and - (c) whether a stock assessment or other SCRS-approved method of determining TACs is needed for providing management advice in the interim.

-Based on the SCRS advice on (a) above, the Commission shall decide on alternative management action(s).
-Unless the SCRS advises that there is actions including, as appropriate, a sufficient scientific basis to do otherwise, TAC reduction for the following year.
-If the Commission is unable to agree on an alternative management action, it shall reduce the TACs of the West area and the East area [by 20%] for the following year, in scenarios of conservation concerns.
-In addition, as needed and appropriate, the SCRS shall conduct a new stock assessment and/or providing advice on new candidate MPs as soon as possible.
+Based on the SCRS advice on (a) above, the Commission shall decide on alternative management action(s), including, as appropriate, a reduction in TAC(s) for the following year.
+If the SCRS has advised that there are indications of a decline in one or both stocks that warrant an alternative management action, but the Commission is unable to agree on such an action, the TACs of the West area and/or the East area shall be reduced by 10% for the implicated areas(s) for the following year.
+In addition, as needed and appropriate, the SCRS shall conduct a new stock assessment and/or provide advice on new candidate MPs as soon as possible.